 - You will get the gift certificate via email, which can be printed out and put in a card for your pastor!

-- Because you shopped through Ebates, you’ll also get cash back added to your account!
+- Because you shopped through Rakuten, you’ll also get cash back added to your account!
 Once you reach $10 in cash back, you’ll get a check in the mail (for real!).

-- Later, you can shop online for anything through Ebates, just type your favorite store in the search bar!
+- Later, you can shop online for anything you need yourself through Rakuten, just type your favorite store in the search bar!

 6) Give food.
 No joke.